 Heat and high blood pressure present a dangerous combination: A patient tempted to supplement dietary sodium, for instance, may already be on a salt-restricted diet.
 In addition to sodium loss, sweating also depletes the body of potassium, a mineral found in food like bananas, papaya and athletic sports drinks, such as Gatorade.
 Further, beta blockers used to regulate high blood pressure do not allow the small blood vessels in the skin to dilate.
 A restriction of blood flow to the skin impedes sweat production and causes the body temperature to rise.
 Also, antihistamines reduce sinus congestion by blocking the function of the autonomic nerves.
 But, because this group of nerves stimulates the sweat glands, a side effect is reduced sweat production.

-In addition to listening to your body, one of the best things to do is to stay indoors in a cooled environment during the hottest hours of the day.
+In addition to listening to your body, one of the best things to do is to stay indoors in a cooled environment during the hottest hours of the day and maybe play some การเดิมพันออนไลน์ to unwind and relax yourself – you could even make some money off of it.
 In the case of senior citizens who are taking beta blockers or a combination of medications mentioned above, it is definitely advised to speak with your doctor.